 Step 2: Upon review of relevant materials, including all materials and statements presented during prior hearings and any materials and statements subsequently presented, if the dean of the Graduate School does not find that the statement of appeal provides reasonable grounds to appeal nor raises doubt concerning the adequacy of prior review, the dean of the Graduate School may issue a formal decision regarding the appeal.
 In such a case, the dean of the Graduate School will submit a Statement of Decision to the principals (via certified, return receipt mail), the department chair (or program director where there is no chair oversight) and dean within 20 academic days1 of receipt of the appeal.
 Alternatively, if the dean of the Graduate School deems it necessary or appropriate to consider further the circumstances of the appeal, he or she shall begin to assemble a Graduate School Grievance Committee within 20 academic days1 of receipt of the appeal.
 The Graduate School Grievance Committee shall include no fewer than two faculty members and two graduate students.
-The Graduate School Grievance Committee shall not include representatives from the college/school involved in the grievance (see Appendix D).
+The Graduate School Grievance (see Appendix D).